sandowm/word-count/doc/cas.rst

 This CAS consists of 5 modules (in the folders m[0-9]) and some electives.
 During the modules some projects were implemented (poet, proj-school).
 The winter folder was created for the famous winter school.

-Some elements of this CAS were performed on other git repositories or locations:
+Some elements of this CAS were dropped on other git repositories or locations:

 - Winter School project: Google Drive (non-public)
 - Git: https://escodebar.github.io/trainings/git/#